Research

 I also gave the Perspectives in Geometry Lecture Series, at the University of Texas at Austin.
 The videos of the four lectures can be found by clicking here.

-Consequences of Hamburger's local index bound for isolated umbilic points applied to the zeros of holomorphic polynomials are explored in the new preprint:
+Consequences of Hamburger's local index bound for isolated umbilic points applied to the zeros of holomorphic polynomials are explored in the new paper: